nicknisi/nicknisi.com/src/content/posts/how-i-take-notes.md

 ---
-title: 'How I take notes in Obsidian'
+title: "How I take notes in Obsidian"
 draft: true
 pubDate: 2022-10-16
 description: "It's totally not a cult!"